Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data

-Second, we evaluate the performance of the weighted strategy on local tensor refinement using the global completion result.
-Fig. \ref{fig:ablation_weighted} depicts the average PSNR versus $\sigma_w$ and $w_0$ for different outlier noise variance $\sigma_B^2$.
-The average PSNR for different outlier occurrence probability $c$ is shown in the left of Fig. \ref{fig:ablation_combine}.
-One can observe that the completion performance greatly improves by incorporating the global completion information.
-Specifically, by filling the missing entries with the result of global completion and assigning a relatively large weight (i.e., $w_0\geq0.2$), the PSNR increases by about $2$dB.
-Also, by comparing the reference patch tensor and the noisy patch tensor with a small value of $\sigma_w$, the outliers in the noisy patch tensor can be identified, resulting in improved performance.
+{Second, we evaluate the performance of the weighted strategy on local tensor refinement using the global completion result.
+Apart from LPRTRC which corresponds to the setting $v_{\max}\!=\!0$ and $\sigma_{\min}\!\!=\!\!+\infty$, we also test the results of completion with non-soft weight ($v_{\max}\!=\!0.2$, $\sigma_{\min}\!=\!+\infty$) and without missing entry filling from the global completion result ($v_{\max}\!=\!0$, $\sigma_{\min}\!=\!0.3$).
+The average PSNR for different outlier occurrence probability $\gamma$ is shown in Fig. \ref{fig:ablation_combine} (left).
+One can observe that compared with local-only LPRTRC, the completion performance is greatly improved by incorporating the global completion information.
+The best performance of C2FRTRC verifies that both filling the missing entries with the result of global completion and assigning weights using the soft weighting strategy can improve the completion performance.}

 Third, we test performance using different M-estimators.
 The parameter settings for the Welsch loss function are the same as the Cauchy loss function.
-For the Huber estimator, the parameter $\eta$ and $c_{min}$ are set to $2$ and $0.05$, respectively.
-The average PSNR with different M-estimators are shown in Fig. \ref{fig:ablation_combine} (right).
+For the Huber estimator, the {parameters} $\eta_c$ and $c_{\min}$ are set to $2$ and $0.05$, respectively.
+The curves of average PSNR with different M-estimators are shown in Fig. \ref{fig:ablation_combine} (right).
 As shown, the M-estimators yield similar performance, showing the flexibility of the proposed robust method with different selections of M-estimators.

 To better illustrate the performance improvement with the proposed framework, we show a visual example of the recovered image using different weight parameters and M-estimators in Fig. \ref{fig:ablation_example}.
 As can be seen, compared with global tensor completion using HQTRC, the proposed coarse-to-fine framework can improve the texture details, especially in the heavy outlier scenario (2nd and 3rd rows).
-Further, the global information can also help local patch tensor completion for accurate estimation of the missing pixels.
+Further, the global information can also help local patch tensor refinement for accurate estimation of the missing pixels.